Fees & Billing

 We Generally Charge in the Following Ways:

 We charge a percentage of the recovery, either by settlement or at trial.
 The most typical amount is 33 1/3% of the recovery.
-Contingent fees are typically applied to auto accident cases.
+Contingent fees are typically applied to workers’ compensation and personal injury cases.

 We charge on the basis of time spent on the case.
-Divorces, business disputes, and real estate cases are examples of cases in which an hourly fee would apply.
+Business disputes and real estate cases are examples of cases in which an hourly fee would apply.

 We charge a flat fee for our service.
 Typical cases with flat fees are wills, deeds, and powers of attorney.